Everything you need to know to increase your energy, speed up and stimulate your metabolism, expel toxins and lose excess weight.

 Most people, and especially after a certain age, have a slow metabolism which is manifested by symptoms such as:

-- Tendency to gain weight
+- The tendency to gain weight

 - Lose weight with difficulty